 Yes.
 Many carers have their own children – we carefully match a child to your household.
 Having your own children gives you valuable childcare experience that could be useful when a child is placed with you.

 Yes.
 Anyone can potentially become a carer, regardless of sexual orientation.
 Fostering should be inclusive and diverse.
 We’re members of New Family Social, a charity that supports LGBT+ people on their journey to becoming foster carers and beyond.

-Having a disability or health (physical or mental) condition won’t preclude you from becoming a foster carer in itself (we need a diverse range of foster carers) – but you will need to undergo a medical but there may be things we can put in place to support you becoming a foster carer.
+Having a disability or health (physical or mental) condition won’t preclude you from becoming a foster carer in itself (we need a diverse range of foster carers).
+Everyone who applies to foster needs to undergo a medical but there may be things we can put in place to support you becoming a foster carer.

 Fostering regulations state that if you smoke, that you do so outside/away from children.
 However, you cannot foster a child aged 5 or younger if you smoke.